mastodon/mastodon/docs/Extensions.md

 - `http://activitystrea.ms/schema/1.0/authorize`
 - `http://activitystrea.ms/schema/1.0/reject`

-The activity object of the slaps is the account in question.
-Request-friend slap is sent to that account, when the end-user of that account decides, the authorize/reject decision slap is sent back to the requester.
+The activity object of the request-friend slap is the account in question.
+The activity object of the authorize and reject slaps is the original request-friend activity.
+Request-friend slap is sent to the locked account, when the end-user of that account decides, the authorize/reject decision slap is sent back to the requester.

 #### PuSH amendment